Bill Nelson (musician): 2010s

 In addition to his numerous solo releases of recent years, Nelson has also made both film soundtracks and a number of collaborative recordings with other artists.
 In 2010, he released the soundtrack to the US TV documentary American Stamps as Picture Post while in 2014, he released the soundtrack to UK director Daisy Asquith's paean to cycling Velorama (a tie in with the 2014 Tour de France cycle race which went through Yorkshire) as Pedalscope.
 In 2012, Nelson finally completed The Last of the Neon Cynics, a long standing project with comic artist Matt Howarth: the latter supplied a comic (a PDF file) while the former provided a soundtrack to it.
 In 2014, he collaborated with fellow guitarist Reeves Gabrels (who has also worked with David Bowie and The Cure) on Fantastic Guitars.

 In 2014, Nelson suffered a complete hearing loss in his right ear.
 This put a stop to any plans for playing live (and by extension Nelsonica events built around live performance) for the foreseeable future.
 Yet he continued to record and release music despite this disability.
 The first album to be affected was Quiet Bells.
 According to Nelson's sleeve notes, "to slowly adjust to this problem, I decided to make an album that features mainly guitar, a gentle collection of instrumentals in a neo-minimalist, ambient style."

 In 2014, Nelson was honoured by Wakefield Council with a Hollywood-style star on the city’s walk of fame.
 He also designed an extremely limited edition 'Astroluxe Custom Ltd' guitar for the Eastwood company.

 In 2016, 46 years after recording his debut album, Nelson released a sequel entitled New Northern Dream.

 Discography

-Albums and singles in Bill Nelson's solo discography that have charted in any territory are listed below.
+Albums and singles in Bill Nelson's solo discography that have charted in any territory or are otherwise notable are listed below.